root-project/web/manual/math/index.md

 Both methods are available for general and symmetric matrices.

 For matrices whose size is less than or equal to 6x6, the `InvertFast(Double_t &det=0)` function is available.
-Here the Cramer algorithm will be applied, which is faster but less accurate.
+Here the Cramer algorithm is used, which is faster but less accurate.

 **Using decomposition classes for inverting**